gcman/gcman.github.io/content/2018_06_24_prime-reciprocals-diverge.md

 		&= H.
 	\end{split}
 \end{equation}
-We ended up with $H > H$, which is certainly not true for any finite value.
+We end up with $H > H$, which is certainly not true for any finite value.
 And so the harmonic series diverges.

 ## Finishing Touches